1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note01-Nouns.md

     4. Have you ever seen the new

-    in that shop next door?
+    in that shop nVí dụt door?

     a. radioes